lindig/lipsum/README.md

         $ lipsum expand echo.c echo.lp > echo.c
         $ cc -o echo echo.c

-## Installation from Opam
+## Installation from Opam (is not yet available)

-If you are using the OCaml package manager Opam (which you should), installation of Lipsum is easy:
+I'm currently preparing Lipsum for submission to Opam.
+Once this has happened, installation of Lipsum is easy:

         $ opam install lipsum

 ## Resources for Literate Programming